eleanorverhagen/proteome-aa-analysis/README.md

 # Proteome Amino Acid Analysis

-## Amino Acid Comparison in Full Proteomes and in Subsets
+## Amino Acid Comparison Between Full Proteomes and Subsets

 This script takes as input a Uniprot proteome and a file containing a subset of Uniprot IDs from the same proteome.